-The financial year 2022 has been a landmark year for Nxtra Data Limited.
-The year 2022 also saw one of the worst pandemic experienced by human kind.
-Despite the challenges faced at ground level, your company continued to serve its customers.
+The financial year 2023 has been a landmark year for Nxtra Data Limited ("Nxtra").
+Your company continues to grow strongly and provide world class services to its customers.
 The team ensured that all the data centers and edge locations were running unhindered 24X7.
 Your Company understands that data centre industry is going to see significant growth in the forthcoming years, having strong demand across customer segments.
-Keeping in view the impending growth, amidst, this pandemic too, your company continued looking for opportunity for development and was able to deliver Chennai DC 2, Pune DC 2, Mumbai DC 1 (Fusion) & Mumbai DC 2 (Chandivali) & Manesar expansion project.
-Mumbai DC 1 project had a remarkable journey of going live within a period of six months.
-Currently, company has already started construction of new data centre in Mumbai DC 3 ( mahape ), Pune DC 3 ( 4 MW).
+Keeping in view the impending growth your company continued looking for opportunity for development and was able to deliver Chennai DC 2 (phase 2), and further expansion in Pune DC 2 and Mumbai DC 1 (Fusion).
+Your company also started full-fledged construction of Pune DC 3 (4MW), Mumbai DC 3 (Mahape), Kolkata DC, and Pune DC 4.

-During the year "nxtra by airtel" brand re-launched with an on-brand promise of customer obsession.
 Nxtra has embarked on its ESG journey, adopting the global best ESG practices and amplifying long-term value creation for its stakeholders.
-Your company consider climate change as one of the most critical emerging risk.
+Your company considers climate change as one of the most critical emerging risk.
 In the path towards carbon neutrality, we are aggressively increasing renewable energy share and enhancing energy conservation measures to reduce dependency on fossil fuels.
 Your company have an ambition to reach net zero by 2031 and also continues to work on optimizing cost through long term sustainable renewable power sourcing for its key MSC and DC locations.
-This will help improve overall operational efficiency of the business and achieve sustainable business operations
+This will help improve overall operational efficiency of the business and achieve sustainable business operations.
+Your company strengthens its green energy footprint with the commissioning of Solar and Wind power plants in various states with total renewable energy capacity of 50 MW.
+Your company has become the first data center company in India to commission the Fuel Cell technology based captive plant for providing cleaner energy for our data centre in the state of Karnataka.